collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### Pull Request Review Options

 The other options involve fetching the pull request into your locally development environment and running the code there.
-After you run the code locally, there are a few different options.

 If a change does not need to be made, you can
 * Go back to the browser and click merge

 If a change needs to be made, you can
 * Ask the pull request author to make a change to the pull request
-* Push additional commits yourself to the pull request branch on GitHub
+* Make the change locally yourself and push additional commits to the pull request branch on GitHub
 * Make the change locally yourself, merge the branch with the branch it is intended to be merged with locally, and push to the branch on GitHub

 </td></tr>